-- Parents of K4 and kindergarten children may provide refreshments for the class on their child's birthday if it is prearranged with the teacher. - Birthday parties at school will not be permitted for elementary grades, except that refreshments may be brought to lunch and offered to everyone in the class. - Siblings are not allowed to attend class parties. - Invitations to parties outside of class may be distributed at school only if all the students in the class are invited. - Eating and drinking are not allowed in school buildings (except on non-carpeted areas).
+- Parents may provide refreshments for the class on their child's birthday if it is prearranged with the teacher. - Birthday parties at school will not be permitted for elementary grades, except that refreshments may be brought to lunch and offered to everyone in the class. - Siblings are not allowed to attend class parties.
+This includes infants and non-school age children. - Invitations to parties outside of class may be distributed at school only if all the students in the class are invited. - Eating and drinking are not allowed in school buildings (except on non-carpeted areas).